---The EPIC guidelines do not encourage even mild hyperventilation for "impending cerebral herniation" for the following reasons:

---There is no evidence that it improves outcome in any setting

---There is much evidence that even mild hyperventilation harms moderate and severe TBI patients

---The "practical application" of this "treatment" is that many patients who do not have actual impending herniation end up being hyperventilated since the real-world interpretation often ends up thinking..."The worse a TBI is, the faster you should ventilate."
-Thus, many patients who will be harmed by hyperventilation may end up with the misapplication of this "treatment."

-- D. Non-intubated patients: All relevant monitoring/treatment will be applied except ETCO2 monitoring. - III.
-Management of blood pressure: In patients with a potential for TBI, strong emphasis is placed on preventing and aggressively treating even a single episode of hypotension. --CLINICAL AXIOM: A single episode of hypotension is independently associated with at least a doubling of mortality.
+- --The EPIC guidelines do not encourage even mild hyperventilation for "impending cerebral herniation" for the following reasons: - --There is no evidence that it improves outcome in any setting - --There is much evidence that even mild hyperventilation harms moderate and severe TBI patients - --The "practical application" of this "treatment" is that many patients who do not have actual impending herniation end up being hyperventilated since the real-world interpretation often ends up thinking..."The worse a TBI is, the faster you should ventilate."
+Thus, many patients who will be harmed by hyperventilation may end up with the misapplication of this "treatment." - D. Non-intubated patients: All relevant monitoring/treatment will be applied except ETCO2 monitoring. - III.
+Management of blood pressure: In patients with a potential for TBI, SBP ≥ 90 mmHg should be maintained.
+Strong emphasis is placed on preventing and aggressively treating even a single episode of SBP <90 mmHg.^{1-5,35-48} - --CLINICAL AXIOM: A single episode of SBP <90 is independently associated with at least a doubling of mortality.
 Amazingly, repeated episodes of hypotension can increase the risk of dying by as much as eight times.

-Hypotension kills neurons!

---Hypotension will be defined as systolic blood pressure (SBP) below the 5th percentile for age.
-This will be estimated using the following formula:^{1,38}

-- --Infants/children age <10: 70 mmHg + (age X 2)

-- --Children age ≥10: 90 mmHg (same as adults)

-- --Good "rules of thumb" to remember:

-- --Infant = 70 mmHg

-- -5 year old = 80 mmHg

-- --10 and older = 90 mmHg

-- A. Treatment of hypotension: Even a single hypotensive measurement (for age) will initiate intravenous (IV) fluid resuscitation.
-For hypotension or other signs of shock, IV normal saline will be given.
-Sufficient volume (via 20cc/kg boluses every 5 minutes) will be given to return SBP to at least the 5th percentile estimate. --Once hypotension has been corrected, IV administration of NS should occur at sufficient rate to keep the patient non-hypotensive.

---Note: If the rapid infusion of the initial bolus of crystalloid does not correct the hypotension, do not hesitate to continue aggressive fluid resuscitation.

---Note: Do not wait for the patient to become hypotensive.
-If the SBP is dropping, or if there are any other signs of compensated shock such as increasing heart rate with decreasing SBP, begin aggressive treatment before the patient becomes hypotensive.

---Intraosseous access should be attempted if all three of the following criteria are met: 1) there is hypotension or other signs of shock, 2) peripheral venous access cannot be quickly established, and 3) the patient's mental status is such that they can tolerate the procedure without undue pain.

-- B. Treatment of hypertension: In TBI, treatment of acute hypertension is not recommended.^{1-3,39} However, IV fluids will be restricted to a minimal "keep open" rate in infants/young children with SBP ≥100 mmHg and in older children/adolescents with SBP ≥130 mmHg. - IV.
+Hypotension kills neurons! - A. Treatment of hypotension: Even a single SBP measurement <90 mmHg will initiate intravenous (IV) fluid resuscitation with an initial bolus of 1 liter of normal saline or Ringer's Lactate.
+This will be followed by IV administration of isotonic fluids at sufficient rate and volume to keep SBP ≥90 mmHg.^{1,2} If the rapid infusion of the first liter of crystalloid does not correct the hypotension, there should be no hesitation to continue aggressive fluid resuscitation. - --Note: Do not wait for the patient to become hypotensive.
+If the SBP is dropping, or if there are any other signs of compensated shock such as increasing heart rate with decreasing SBP, begin aggressive treatment before the patient becomes hypotensive. --Intraosseous access should be attempted if all three of the following criteria are met: 1) there is hypotension or other signs of shock, 2) peripheral venous access cannot be quickly established, and 3) the patient's mental status is such that they can tolerate the procedure without undue pain. - B. Treatment of hypertension: In TBI, treatment of acute hypertension is not recommended.^{1,2,49} However, IV fluids should be restricted to a minimal "keep open" rate in patients with SBP ≥140 mmHq.

+- IV.
 Assessment and management of hypoglycemia: In patients with any alteration in mental status, always check for hypoglycemia early in the clinical course.
 Hypoglycemia can mimic TBI as a cause of altered mental status.

---Obtain fingerstick or serum glucose level.
-If glucose level is <70mg/dl then:

-- 1. Administer dextrose IV: - --Newborn (birth to 2 months):

---Administer 5ml/kg of D10 solution IV

---Infants and toddlers (3 months to 3 years):

---Administer 2ml/kg of D25 solution, max dose = 100ml (25 g).

---Children age 4 and older:

-- --Administer 1ml/kg of D50 solution, max dose = 50ml - Repeat blood sugar in 10 minutes and, if still <70mg/dl, repeat dose x 1. -If no response then contact medical direction - 3.
-If IV access unsuccessful, dextrose may be given IO.

-4. If IV and IO unsuccessful, administer Glucagon 0.03mg/kg IM, max dose 1mg
+It can also can cause TBI (e.g., Diabetic on insulin who misses a meal → low blood sugar → leads to decreased LOC → leads to a motor vehicle crash in a hypoglycemic driver). - --Obtain fingerstick or serum glucose level.
+If <70mg/dl then: - 1.
+Administer 50ml 50% dextrose (D50) IV - 2.
+Repeat blood sugar in 10 minutes and, if still <70mg/dl, repeat dose x 1. - -- If no response then contact medical direction - 3.
+If IV access unsuccessful, dextrose may be given IO. - 4.
+If IV and IO unsuccessful, administer glucagon 1.0 mg IM

---NOTES:
+--NOTE:

-- A. If there are differences between your regional/agency protocols/standing orders for treating hypoglycemia in the setting of TBI, you may use either the EPIC protocol above or your regional/local protocol.
-If in doubt, check with your medical director. - B. All dosing of dextrose and glucagon may be determined by length-based resuscitation tape rather than weight estimations if that is preferred by the agency/medical director - C. Mix D25 or D10 using either your regional/local protocols or the following: --D25: Make D25 by removing 25CC from a 50CC bag and inject 25 CCs of D50 into the bag.
-Then remove an appropriate amount of the D25 and administer volume according to weight.
+--If there are differences between your regional/agency protocols/standing orders for treating hypoglycemia in the setting of TBI, you may use either the EPIC protocol above or your regional/local protocol.
+If in doubt, check with your medical director.